txt/ase19/docs/optimize.md

-When people start using Optimizers and data miners, the algorithms that beginners find easiest to use are LSR and NSGA-II.
+When people start using Optimizers and data miners, the algorithms that beginners find easiest to use are LSR and NSGA-II

-LSR was discussed [before](lsr.md).
-Here, we introduce optimizing and NSGA-II.
+LSR was discussed [before](lsr.md) and NSGA-II, later.
+Here, we introduce optimizing.

 #   Optimization